Schopenhacker/Decision-Tree/README.md

 Example of greedy algorithms: Hunt's algorithm, ID3, C4.5, CART...

 In our projetc we xil use Hunt's Algorithme:
-We Partition training data into purer subsets in a recursive fashion/
+We Partition training data into purer subsets in a recursive fashion: